Barbara Mandrell returns to the Opry for 50th anniversary

 Mandrell hasn’t played music or sung — other than in church — since she retired in 1997.
 Her last concert ever was held at the Opry House and made into TV special called, “Barbara Mandrell and the Do-Rites: The Last Dance.”

-Dressed smartly in a hot pink pantsuit and surrounded by 50 vases of roses bought by her fans, Mandrell gave another goodbye from the same Opry stage 25 years later.
+Dressed smartly in a hot pink pantsuit and surrounded on stage by 50 dozen lavender-colored roses bought by her fans, Mandrell gave another goodbye from the same Opry stage 25 years later.

 “I chose my home to do my final performance on and it was this one,” Mandrell said.
 “God bless you!” she told fans before she walked off stage into the shadows.